 - Ask your suppliers for samples of the products you wish to purchase.
 This will allow you to appreciate the quality of the product instead of trying to determine it from pictures.

 - Product quality is not the only thing to look for in a supplier.
 The reputation of the supplier is also important.
 You need a reliable partner.
 Imagine that you order products that must be delivered in a week.
-The supplier fails to do this, and you end up running out of stock even though the product in question is a necessity and its demand is increasing.
+The supplier fails to do this, and you run out of stock even though the product is a necessity and its demand is increasing.
 You will incur losses, and this is a scenario you should avoid.
-Ask several retailers about the reputation of a supplier and make sure you can trust them.
+Ask several retailers about a supplier’s reputation and ensure you can trust them.

 - Try to get in touch with several suppliers.
 This is the golden rule.
 Relying on one or two suppliers can put you at risk.
 Also, consult a lawyer to help you find the best possible contract.

-After you open your retail business and buy your products from your suppliers, you will need to hire people to help you run your business.
+After you open your retail business and buy your products from your suppliers, you must hire people to help you run your business.
 Make sure you hire people with the right attitude and experience.
 You want to make sure you choose employees who are kind, friendly, trustworthy, and ready to make the customer’s experience in your store unforgettable.

 Also, make sure you understand your state’s requirements as an employer.
 Some states require certain types of insurance for your staff.
 There are also specific steps to consider, such as reporting new hires, setting up a payroll withholding account, etc. You should also train your employees to use point of sale software and inventory management.

-A POS system combines hardware and software that allows you to accept and process transactions of any kind within your store.
-A solid POS system must be cloud-based, meaning that you can track sales and other transactions in real-time while not in your store.
+A POS system combines hardware and software that allows you to accept and process transactions within your store.
+A solid POS system must be cloud-based, meaning you can track sales and other transactions in real-time while not in your store.

 Most software comes with valuable features such as inventory management, retail employee time tracking, cashier register permissions and reports, credit card processing agnostic, CRM and email marketing tools, EMV and mobile payment integration, sales reports, and supplier tracking, and many more.

-Your retail store will need a POS system that has technology capable of accepting cash, checks, contactless payments, and chip or swipe cards.
-For example, KORONA POS software allows you to choose any payment processor to process your transactions securely.
-The system also includes computers with a customer-facing screen to improve checkout and make your staff’s job easier.
+Your retail store will need a retail POS system with technology capable of accepting cash, checks, contactless payments, and chip or swipe cards.
+For example, KORONA POS software lets you choose any payment processor to process your transactions securely.
+The system also includes computers with a customer-facing screen to improve checkout and simplify your staff’s job.
 You will need a barcode scanner, receipt printer, and cash drawer.

 If you want to offer better service to your customers, opt for more flexibility with a point of sale system that supports on-the-go payments.
-For example, KORONA POS has mobile card readers that can be connected to your tablet or smartphone, allowing you to accept payments wherever you are.
+For example, KORONA POS has mobile card readers connected to your tablet or smartphone, allowing you to accept payments wherever you are.

 The profitability of a retail business depends on the niche and your involvement in the business.
 For example, a report by Vend found that jewelry retailers are among the wealthiest in the world.
 The report estimates that while the average retail income is $28,094, jewelry retailers earn $36,715 per month.
 Some of the most profitable retail businesses include health and wellness, bookstores, food trucks, and mobile clothing boutiques.